T. Christian Heyne

 Coalition to Stop Gun Violence

-Christian grew up in Thousand Oaks, California — one of America’s safest cities.
-He began advocating for stronger gun laws after his parents were shot by a man with a history of violence on Memorial Day 2005 while returning a boat from a holiday vacation.
+Christian grew up in Thousand Oaks, California.
+He began advocating for stronger gun laws after a man with a history of violence shot his parents on Memorial Day 2005.
 His father survived multiple gunshots, but his mother was killed.
-In the wake of the tragedy, Christian and his father, Tim, started a chapter of the Brady Campaign to Prevent Gun Violence in Ventura County, where they helped to pass a number of local ordinances, including one that requires individuals to report lost and stolen handguns within the county.
-While attending California State University, Chico, Christian started the first collegiate chapter of the Brady Campaign.
-The chapter was able to raise awareness through lie-in events and other campus activities.
-The chapter also lobbied in the state legislature for bills like AB 1471, which implemented microstamping technology as a crime-solving tool in California.
+In the wake of this tragedy, Christian started a chapter of the Brady Campaign to Prevent Gun Violence in his local community and helped to pass a number of local ordinances, such as a requirement to report lost and stolen handguns.
+In 2007, he helped lobby for AB 1471, which required the implementation of microstamping technology as a crime-solving tool in California.

 In his roles at CSGV, he has been responsible for building consensus around the organization’s legislative priorities in both in states and in Congress.
 Christian successfully developed, lobbied, and helped implement a variety of local, state, and federal policies.
 Recently, Christian worked in 11 states across the country to help introduce and pass extreme risk laws, which allow families and law enforcement to work with courts to remove guns from individuals at an increased risk of violent behavior.
 Christian has also been collaborating with law enforcement and stakeholders in a number of states to ensure these policies are implemented as effectively as possible.
 Christian prioritizes strong relationships across the spectrum of the gun violence prevention movement and its relevant partners — from those in academia to policymakers to implementers.
 He strives to ensure that survivor voices are genuinely heard and reflected in each stage of this work.